bloominstituteoftechnology/ios-message-board/iOS Message Board/iOS Message Board/References/README.md

     - Adopt the `Equatable` and `Codable` protocols.
 5. In the `MessageThread` class, add a `messages: [MessageThread.Message]` variable.
 6. Create an initializer for the `MessageThread` class.
 Give a default value of an empty array to the `messages` property, and a value of `UUID().uuidString` to the `identifier` property.
 7. Adopt the `Equatable` protocol in the `MessageThread` class.
 You will need to manually implement the `==` function. **HINT:** [This article](https://www.natashatherobot.com/implementing-equatable-for-protocols-swift/) will help you get started it if you're unfamiliar with how to do it.
-Of course, feel free to ask your PMs for help as well.
+Of course, feel free to ask your PMs for help as well after observing the 20 minute rule.

 At this point, the model objects are set up to be able to be saved to the API, but we'll have some trouble fetching them.
 There is one last thing to implement in order for them to be decoded correctly when fetching them from the API, but we'll implement it later.